SpaceView/yolov5-face/README.md

 This is a forked version from [deepcam-cn/yolov5-face](https://github.com/deepcam-cn/yolov5-face), adapted to WINDOWS specifically

-# Format of image path
+# PATH format of image path
 ```
 ./data/widerface/
     train/